Qballjos/Homey-Servarr/README.md

 ## 📄 License

-This app is developed for use with Homey and Servarr applications.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Support